SciTools/cartopy/docs/source/index.rst

 Getting started
 ===============

+To start using cartopy with matplotlib see the :doc:`matplotlib/intro` section.

 View the list of cartopy projections on the :doc:`projections/table`.

-To start using cartopy with matplotlib see the :doc:`matplotlib/intro` section.

-Short :doc:`step-by-step examples <matplotlib/introductory_examples/index>` are also available.

 A set of tutorials are available on our :doc:`tutorials/index` section.